The Sovereign #iwill Fund 1.0 Grants

 Clean our Patch delivered workshops in schools to upskill young people to then lead on developing litter picking initiatives across the city, with the aim for young people to learn how to plan and run events, work together as a team, interact with members of the public and instil a passion for caring about communities and the environment.

-Berkshire Youth used the grant to give 39 young people aged 10-15 new opportunities to be involved in and lead social action activities.
+Berkshire Youth used their grant to give 39 young people aged 10-15 new opportunities to be involved in and lead social action activities.

 With three entry levels of the project, young people were able to decide what level of involvement suits them best and were supported to develop skills and competencies, as well as given opportunities to complete accredited training including Youth Achievement Awards and Level 1 Youth Leadership Qualifications.